 - Diagnostic evaluations

 - Special medical diets

-While such expenses are deductible only when they exceed 7.5% of adjusted gross income (10% for those who owe alternative minimum tax), once the threshold is reached, other medical expenses may also be deductible.
+While such expenses are deductible only when they exceed 10% of adjusted gross income, once the threshold is reached, other eligible medical expenses are deductible.

 4. Deductions for College Expenses